jhogan/core/STYLE.md

 This is far from perfect, but at least `place` and `notify` do what they say they do.

+Type annotation should not be used.
+The docstring should contain information on parameter and return types.
+Consistent use of good parameter names, along with discrete method bodies, further makes type annotation unnecessary.

 ### Implementation tips
 None

+### Exceptions
+Type annotaion is used in pom.page.main overrides, e.g.:

+    class mypage(pom.page):
+        def main(self, greet: bool):
+            ...

+This is a special case because the framework-level code that invokes `main` introspects this annotation to enforce types and converts to the annotated type.

 ### Tags
 \#naming #methods